-Verify the temperature rise through the unit is within the range specified on the unit data label and in Table 2 (page 20).
+Verify the temperature rise through the unit is within the range specified on the unit data label.
 Temperature rises outside the specified range could result in premature heat exchanger failure.

 - 1. Place thermometers in the return and supply air stream as close to the unit as possible.
-The thermometer on the supply air side must be shielded against direct radiation from the heat exchanger to avoid false readings. - 2.
-Adjust all registers and duct dampers to the desired position.
+The thermometer on the supply air side must be shielded against direct radiation from the heat exchanger to avoid false readings. - Adjust all registers and duct dampers to the desired position.
 Run the unit for 10 to 15 minutes before taking any temperature readings.
 The temperature rise is the difference between the supply and return air temperatures.

-NOTE: For typical duct systems, the temperature rise will fall within the range specified on the data label (with the blower speed at the factory recommended setting) see in Table 8 (page 28), Table 9 (page 28), Table 10 (page 29), Table 11 (page 30), Table 12 (page 31) & Table 13 (page 32).
+NOTE: For typical duct systems, the temperature rise will fall within the range specified on the data label (with the blower speed at the factory recommended setting) shown in Tables 9-13 (pages 24-28).
 If the measured temperature rise falls outside the specified range, it may be necessary to change the blower speed.
 Lowering the blower speed increases the temperature rise and a higher speed decreases the temperature rise.

 The unit is equipped with an ECM type motors.
-Speed selection is made by setting the switches on the motor control board.
-See Figure 11 (page 36).
+Speed selection is made by setting the switches on the motor control board (Figure 10, page 31).
 NOTE: For change in blower speed selection to take effect, system power must be cycled off then restored after 10 seconds.
-Refer to the Blower Speed section (page 13) for additional information.
+Refer to the Blower Speed section (page 10) for additional information.